We welcome new prescribers. To take part in the Hepatitis B s100 Community Prescriber Program, GPs need to fulfil an initial accreditation process:

 Complete an accredited hepatitis B prescriber training course, or apply for recognition of prior knowledge.

 Access appropriate support from senior clinicians working in a designated liver clinic treatment unit in a public hospital, and access other clinic staff and services.
+ASHM can put you in contact with a specialist in your area.

 Be committed to ongoing HBV-specific continuing professional development (CPD)